 Adobe Experience Platform Extension

-The Adobe Experience Platform Extension sends data to the Adobe Experience Platform from web properties.
+The Adobe Experience Platform Extension sends data to the Adobe Experience Cloud from web properties, through the Adobe Experience Platform Edge Network.
 The Adobe Experience Platform extension allows for streaming data into platform, syncing identities, opt-in and automatically collecting context data.

 Configure the Adobe Experience Platform extension

 This section provides a reference for the options available when configuring the Adobe Experience Platform extension.

 If the Adobe Experience Platform Web SDK extension is not yet installed, open your property, then click Extensions > Catalog , hover over the Adobe Experience Platform Web SDK extension, and click Install .

 To configure the extension, open the Extensions tab, hover over the extension, and then click Configure .

 The Config ID is what tells Adobe Experience Platform where the data should be routed and what configurations should be used on the server.
 This is required for the Adobe Experience Platform extension to work.
 You can obtain a configuration ID by contacting client care.

 The Organization ID is the organization that you would like the data sent to at Adobe.
 Most of the time, you should use the default value that is autopopulated.
 When you have multiple instances on the page, populate this with the value of the second organization you want to send data to.

 The Edge Domain is the domain that the Adobe Experience Platform extension sends and receives data from.
 The extension requires that you use a 1st-party CNAME for production traffic.
 The default 3rd-party domain works for development environments but is not suitable for production environments.
 Instructions on how to set up a first-party CNAME are listed here .

 By default, if there is an error with the extension, it logs the error to the console.
 If you want to hide the errors in a production environment, you can uncheck the Enable Errors checkbox.
 Errors still print out when debugging is turned on in Launch.

 If Enable Opt-in is enabled, Adobe Experience Platform extension can hold hits until opt-in is received.
 The extension exposes an action to set the opt-in preferences.

 Enable Migrate ECID